raj-sahu/Sahi_Hai/README.md

 ## Extension

-1. Go to chrome Setings using three dots on the top right corner
+1. Go to chrome Settings using three dots on the top right corner

 2. select Extensions.
 3. Enable developer mode
 4. click on Load Unpacked and select the extensions folder.

 # Acknowledgments